When He opened the first Seal false christ

 Rev 19:14 And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean.

-An important teaching of Jesus Christ is the warning that many would come and use His name claiming to be of Him.
+An important teaching of Jesus Christ is the warning that many would come in His name claiming to be of Him.
 These impostors would deceive many (Math 24:5).

 When the Lamb opened the first seal, the Great tribulation would commence